elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 New features will be added to the updated package for Umbraco 8 and newer only.

-## Umbraco Unicore
+## Umbraco 9

-Playing with the alpha of the new version of Umbraco running on .NET Core?
+Playing with the alpha of the new version of Umbraco running on ASP.NET Core?
 We are too.
-Luckily, elmah.io already provides all of the bits and pieces needed to integrate Umbraco Unicore and elmah.io.
+Luckily, elmah.io already provides all of the bits and pieces needed to integrate Umbraco 9 and elmah.io.

 Start by installing the `Elmah.Io.AspNetCore` package: